 Cross Country Trucking

 Each set had various “exits” for dump yards, terminals, and material loaders to name a few.

-Rather than buying all of the sets, it was possible to buy individual accessories like the auto loader from the Motor City set or the fire station from the Fire Alert set.
-Besides other trucks and various trailers, additional vehicles could be purchased to customize your layout such as an Airport Taxi to travel to the airport or a fire engine to sit at the ready in your fire station.
+Rather than buying all the sets, it was possible to buy individual accessories like the auto loader from the Motor City set or the fire station from the Fire Alert set.
+Besides other trucks and various trailers, additional vehicles were available to customize your layout.
+It was possible to buy an Airport Taxi to travel to the airport or a fire engine to sit at the ready in your fire station.